North-east family’s tributes as ‘little superhero’ Jack dies aged 7 - Evening Express

 And she said Jack’s absence has “left a huge hole” in the life of his parents and sisters – 14-year-old Eve-Rose and Ruby, nine.

-Mrs Walker said: “We thought Jack had a faulty gene, but really there was always a big question mark over that his entire life.
+Mrs Walker told the Press and Journal: “We thought Jack had a faulty gene, but really there was always a big question mark over that his entire life.

 “He was a normal, perfect baby and we never realised what a journey his life would be.”